joshmurr/geometry_js/README.md

 }
 ```

+`a` here is the radius of the tube (how thick the torus is), and `c` is the diameter from the origin, to the centre of the tube.
 (You can see here my hacky scaling implementation, more on this later.)

 Now that I can comfortably represent different surfaces by the same general formula, I could play with more complex forms like a Klein Bottle.
 Given that the general formula is the same, this meant that the data structures were identical (same number of vertices per slice, etc.), which meant the rendering was the same for each shape.
 So I could animate one into the other, by setting a new set of vertices as targets for the current vertices.